Configuration

 COPINANCEOS_GEMINI_MODEL=gemini-1.5-pro

-# Ollama (for static workflows)
+# Ollama (for agent workflows)

 COPINANCEOS_OLLAMA_BASE_URL=http://localhost:11434